Skip to main content

 This is critical.
 Your first instinct might be to go through your profiles and delete anything that could look bad.
 Do not do this.

 The line between "cleaning up your profile" and "destroying evidence" is not always clear, and courts tend to err on the side of preservation.
 If you are unsure about specific posts, talk to your attorney before touching anything.
+The spoliation consequences described above apply here -- and a jury instruction telling jurors to presume deleted posts would have hurt you is often more damaging than whatever the post actually said.

 What You Should Do Instead